This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 If you are looking for a time travel adventure game that can be enjoyed by kids and adults alike, this game could be the one for you.
 Adventurers: The Temple of Chac from Fantasy Flight Games is around 45 minutes of non-stop fun and is played between 2 to 6 players.

 This board game depends on luck a lot, so if you are one of those people who do not find any trace of luck when you roll a dice or have a lucky draw for treasure, you may feel frustrated.
 There is, however, some decision-making skills involved in the game.
 The possible risks that you can face could be interesting for adults, however, the game will attract younger audiences for sure.
-It is no doubt a great family-board game for time travel and adventure buffs.
+It is no doubt among the greatest family-board games for time travel and adventure buffs.

 Like many time-travel board games, the storyline of Anachromy is also a bit complex but once you get the hang of it, you will play it like a pro.
 The game is about the distant future when the earth is hit by an enormous meteorite that caused a massive explosion and almost destroyed the planet – almost.
 There are a small number of survivors who started to follow one of the four radical ideologies, referred to as Paths, to rebuild the destroyed planet.
 These four ideological groups were: Harmony, Progress, Dominance, and Salvation.
 The followers of these paths live in isolation from each group, and they can only meet in the last city left on the planet known as the Capital.
 Each player represents an ideological group.